We are in this

 Will COVID-19 testing continue in the future?

-All current residents have received testing at least twice.
-We are continuing to develop protocols using local community partners and health care providers to ensure more frequent regular retesting of all Residential Plaza residents for monitoring purposes, as well as in response to symptoms or exposure risks.
+- All current residents have received testing at least three times.
+We are continuing to develop protocols using local community partners and health care providers to ensure more frequent regular retesting of all Residential Plaza residents for monitoring purposes, as well as in response to symptoms or risks by contact.
 We will continue contacting you in the event of retesting due to symptoms or risk by contact.

 How do I find out the status of my loved one's test results?